-Throughout this documentation you will see examples of ViviFire code with comments.
+All through this manual you will see examples of ViviFire code with comments.

-The majority of these comments begin with the apostrophe (
+Most of these comments start with an apostrophe (

-') and end at the end of the line.
+') and stop at the end of the line.

-You place comments in your code to explain what some code does, and often they give other details.
+You put comments in your code to tell what other code does.
+And frequently they give other information.

-There are two types of comments: the inline comment, as mentioned above, and the block comment.
-A block comment has two markers that explicitly mark the start and end of a comment.
-Block comments can contain several lines, and usually do.
-However, block comments can also be placed between programming constructs within a single line, though the practice can make code harder to read.
+There are two types of comments: the inline comment (given above) and the block comment.
+A block comment has two symbols that identify the start and end of a comment.
+Block comments can contain two or more lines.
+Although you can put block comments between elements in one line, it can make code not as easy to read.

 The first starts with

-' This is a full-line comment PrintLine "Test" ' This comment is inline with code PrintLine "Hi " & name _ ' This comment & " how are you?" ' is split in two /' This is a short block comment '/ /* This is a rather long block comment that needs to be split across more than one line */ Call Test 1 /'one'/, 2 /'two'/, 3 /'three'/
+' This is a full-line comment PrintLine "Test" ' This comment is inline with code PrintLine "Hi " & name _ ' This comment & " how are you?" ' is divided in two /' This is a short block comment '/ /* This is a long block comment that is divided across more than one line. */ Call Test 1 /'one'/, 2 /'two'/, 3 /'three'/